 14 Interesting Things About Cape Verde You Probably Didn’t Know

 Most people with a basic knowledge of Africa know that Cape Verde is a volcanic archipelago located 350 miles off the west coast.
 Many others appreciate it as a beautiful tourist spot with white sand beaches and azure waters.
 But Cape Verde is far more than a vacation destination with.
 It has a marvelous history and unique geology.
-It’s Creole Portugal-African culture might actually amaze you.
-Beyond the basic facts we know about the country, below are the 14 interesting things about Cape Verde you probably didn’t know.
+It’s Creole Portuguese-African culture might actually amaze you.
+Beyond the basic facts most of us know about the country, below are the 14 interesting things about Cape Verde you probably didn’t know.